 Are EIDL grants taxable?

 Good news!
-Recent legislation clarifies that EIDL grants are not taxable at the federal level, that businesses who receive them will not be denied a tax deduction for qualified expenses paid for with those funds, and that EIDL grants will not be deducted from PPP for loan forgiveness purposes.
+Legislation clarified that EIDL grants are not taxable at the federal level, that businesses who receive them will not be denied a tax deduction for qualified expenses paid for with those funds, and that EIDL grants will not be deducted from PPP for loan forgiveness purposes.
 This applies to all EIDL grants, including those already received.
 Check with your tax advisor about tax implications at the state or local level.

 How do I apply for a Targeted EIDL grant?

 Important!
 Check your spam folder for email from the SBA and watch out for scams.
 The SBA is contacting previous applicants directly by email with instructions to determine eligibility and submit documentation.
 The SBA advises:

 All communications from SBA will be sent from an official government email with an @sba.gov ending.
 Please do not send sensitive information via email to any address that does not end in @sba.gov.